zmitton/eth-object/README.md

 # EthObject

+Trying to serialize Ethereum Trie / LevelDB data from hex, buffers and rpc into the same format is tough.
+This library aims to solve that with re-usable and composable objects that you can just call Object.from<X> to ingest new data.

-Bare bones objects used by the Ethereum levelDB database, and Merkle Patricia Tree.
-With lots of helper functions for viewing and moving them in and out of other popular formats.
+EthObjects hold Ethereum bare bones data with lots of helper functions for viewing and moving them in and out of other popular formats.

 ```
 npm install eth-object
 ```

+The following objects are supported:

 ```javascript
 const { Account, Header, Log, Proof, Receipt, Transaction } = require('eth-object')
 ```